Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace an gentle symbol, your work glows with a faint, calm light.
 Make a Presence attack against a creature of your choice within range.
 If you hit:

 - **1 essence:** Apply 2 stacks of pacified and apply the incurable condition.
 - **2 essence:** Apply 4 stacks of pacified and apply the incurable condition.